verse-lab/hippodrome/README.md

 # HIPPODROME

 This is an automatic program repair tool for Java programs.
-It currently detects and fixes _data race conditions_ for small to large scale Java programs.
+It statically detects and fixes _data race conditions_ for small to large scale Java programs.
 The bug detection part is enabled by a modified version of [Infer](https://fbinfer.com/), while the patch algorithm is detailed in [this technical report](https://arxiv.org/abs/2108.02490).

 Fixes come in the form of introducing `synchronized` blocks or adding the `volatile` annotation.